-When I returned to Toronto, I was suffering from post-traumatic stress, anxiety and depression, so I drove during the first year to avoid being around people.
-But eventually, I was riding the Rocket everywhere, especially as I went to my 33 jobs across the GTA (from Mississauga to Scarborough, and the Distillery District to the Granite Club, I did it all).
-That’s another story that I may share at some point…
+When I returned to Toronto from my time in Asia, India and Europe, I was suffering from post-traumatic stress, anxiety and depression, so I drove my mother’s car during the first year to avoid being around people.
+Eventually, though, I was riding the Rocket everywhere, especially as I went to my 33 hospitality jobs across the GTA – from Mississauga to Scarborough, and from the Distillery District to the Granite Club, I did it all.
+(That’s another story that I may share at some point…)

-Our public transportation system could really learn from Asia and Europe about speed, safety, efficiency and keeping fares/costs low.
+Our public transportation system could really learn from Europe and Asia about speed, safety, efficiency and keeping fares/costs low.

 The coolest ride of them all…

 While living near the Danforth for 13 years, I rode my bicycle for quite a few of those years year-round through rain and snow.
 Who doesn’t want a bike-friendly city?
 I also like electric scooters, but neither are as safe as I wish.
 Being fully exposed feels risky now.

 Particularly because after I got injured and was wearing an orthotic, I was still working in a bicycle repair shop in Kensington Market, and so all these other cyclists would share their own (often multiple) accident tales with me – and it is a really high rate of serious mishaps.
 Very scary.